glenfant/MarkLogic_Python/README.rst

 1. Install MarkLogic (http://developer.marklogic.com/products)

 2. Follow the very simple instructions to install the MarkLogic server.
-   (Note that if you’re using a RedHat based distro, you should install LSB and include –no-deps when installing the RPM if you get a warning about GLIBC 2.4).
+   (Note that if you're using a RedHat based distro, you should install LSB and include –no-deps when installing the RPM if you get a warning about GLIBC 2.4).